werner33/SQL_Lessons/README.md

 `SELECT * FROM users WHERE accountTotal BETWEEN 1000 AND 9999;`

-Challenge: On the order details table, write a query that returns all order
+Challenge: On the order details table, write a query that returns all orders where the quantity is between 17 and 20.

 ### Grouping